ibm-cloud-docs/vpc/faq-dedicated-host.md

 In IBM Cloud console, if you look at the details page of a dedicated host that was provisioned with an instance storage profile, you see 6.4 TBs of instance storage.
 The description of the dedicated host shows 5.7 TBs.
 Because of the way virtual server instances and their associated profiles are packed on dedicated hosts, the most instance storage you can use on a dedicated host is 5.7 TBs.
 You are charged for 5.7 TBs of instance storage.

+## What happens if my dedicated host fails?
+{: #faq-dedicated-host-5}
+{: faq}

+If a dedicated host fails, the instances running on the host are automatically assigned to and started on a new dedicated host.

+If you initially provisioned the instances to a dedicated host group, when a host failure occurs, the instances running on the host might be moved to another dedicated host in the group.